TalaoDAO/talao-contracts/README.md

 *If you are looking for the real code of the Talao token deployed in the mainnet ICO, please go here: https://github.com/TalaoDAO/talao-crowdsale.
 The token code is here as well but it's an updated version, just to get rid of warnings.*

-**Welcome to the Talao protocol bug bounty program.**
+**Welcome to the Talao protocol bug bounty program**

 + Please start by reading [Talao announces a new release of its protocol together with a bug bounty program](https://github.com/TalaoDAO/talao-contracts) (link coming soon).
-+ Then, please check the [Talao protocol bug bounty program](https://github.com/TalaoDAO/talao-contracts) (link coming soon).
++ Then, please read **Bug bounty campaign** below.
-+ Below, you'll also find a diagram to help you understand the smart contracts architecture.
++ You'll also find a diagram to help you understand the smart contracts architecture.
-+ Installation and tests work as usual, nothing special here.
++ Installation and tests work as usual.
+Truffle v4 is required and contracts are written in Solidity 0.4.24.

 *Thanks for your attention, and have a good bug hunt!*

+## Bug bounty program

+Anyone able to find security flaws or other problems in our smart contracts is encouraged to take part in our bounty program and submit the bug with the following details:

++ Short description of vulnerability
++ Long description of vulnerability
++ Vulnerable application name
++ Steps to reproduce bug
++ Severity (Note, Low, Medium, High, Critical)
++ Impact
++ Screenshots (if applicable)
++ Recommended fix

+The [TALAO token](https://github.com/TalaoDAO/talao-contracts/tree/master/contracts/token), encryption code which is done off-chain and the [service prototype](https://github.com/TalaoDAO/talao-contracts/blob/master/contracts/test/Service1.sol) are not in the scope of the bug bounty program.

+The rewards for accepted bugs are as follows:

++ Critical: Eth 5 to 10
++ High: Eth 1 to 5
++ Medium: Eth 0.5 to 1
++ Low: Eth 0.1 to 0.5
++ Note: up to Eth 0.1

+The total bug bounty program allocation is Eth 50.

+The team reserves the right to change the suggested severity level or ignore the bug report if they will find it not applicable.
+Only the first person who sends the particular vulnerability will be authorized to receive the bounty.
+Please send all vulnerabilities to bugbounty@talao.io.
+We thank you in advance for helping us to develop even more secure software.

 ## Smart contracts architecture